Skip to main content

 Exempt small enterprises applying the cross-border SME scheme in Malta are released from the following VAT obligations:

-• to submit administrative statements
+• to submit Recapitulative Statements

 Loss of simplified VAT obligations

-Non-compliant small enterprises may be required:
+Non-compliant small enterprises will be required:

 • to VAT register

-• to submit periodical VAT returns
+• to submit detailed periodical VAT returns

 Transitional period